limerainne/Dockerize-EDA/README.md

   - First, clone this repository to your workstation.
   - Copy (or bind mount) installer and installation package to the subdirectory
-     - Refer to shell scripts for bind-mounting installation files from other path
+     - Refer to shell scripts for bind-mounting installation files from other path.
+Bind mount was used only for avoiding copy installation package to working path
   - modify dockerfile to match with your tool version, your requirements, etc.
   - Execute below command to create an image.
 `$ sudo docker build -t <image_name>:<version> -f <Dockerfile> .`